Questions for orientation

 Answers to common questions

-Clear, concise answers on services, process, and key valuation principles.
+Compact, clear answers on services, process, and methodological foundations.

-These questions reflect common practical situations.
-A robust assessment is always case-specific and depends on purpose, assumptions, and data quality.
+These questions reflect typical real-world situations.
+A robust assessment is always case-specific and depends on context, data basis, valuation purpose, and intended use.

 Services and use cases